brettvac/Litevidembed/README.md

 ## FAQ
 **Q: What are the Joomla! and PHP requirements?**
-**A:** This plugin requires Joomla versions greater than 4.4 and PHP 8.1.
+**A:** This plugin requires Joomla versions 4.4 and up and PHP 7.2.5 and up.

+**Q: Will this plugin load Dailymotion videos?**
+**A:** No, this plugin is set up to work with Vimeo and YouTube only at present.

 **Q: This plugin is awesome!
 Can I send a donation?**
 **A:** Sure!
 Send your cryptonation to the following wallets: